10 Tips On Paper-Writing For Students Of Phonology

 9. KATAM: keep acronyms to a minimum.
 If your ideas become sufficiently popular in the field, acronyms will be devised by others.
 In the meantime, use complete words to characterize your ideas.

 10. Your scholarship is only as compelling as your ability to communicate your ideas effectively.
 Lack of written clarity indicates that you have inadequately formulated your arguments, and/or have inadequately articulated them.
-Either way, your readers will simply move on.
+Either way, your potential readers will simply move on.

 And another thing...